dima74/factorio-mods-localization/README.md

 * Every week our [FactorioBot](https://github.com/factorio-mods-helper) will fetch translation updates from Crowdin and commit them to your repository

 ## Motivation
 There are a lot of Factorio mods hosted on GitHub.
 Most of them are translated using pull requests.
-I think it is not very convenient (because it is unclear which strings are untranslated yet and translators have to know how to use git).
+It is not very convenient (because it is unclear which strings are untranslated yet and translators have to know how to use git).
 So, I created a helper tool for configuring the translation process on Crowdin, a powerful localization platform.

 ## Installation
 1. Go to our [GitHub app page][1]